741 Colonel Ledyard Highway

 Councilor Saccone questioned whether other towns were doing anything different

-with the Settlement Funding.
-Mayor Allyn stated he has seen towns do a number of
+with their Opioid Settlement Funding.
+Mayor Allyn stated he has seen towns do a

-things with the Settlement Funding noting as an example the Groton heavily invested
+number of things with the Opioid Settlement Funding noting as an example that

-the Organizations that Ledyard has provided funding to range from helping
+Organizations that Ledyard has provided funding to has ranged from helping

-individuals with addition, to rehousing people, to helping them get some workforce
+individuals with addiction, to rehousing people, to helping people obtain some

 Finance Director Matthew Bonin stated that some towns have not allocated any of the